WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS. TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.

 The following charts are provided to give you an idea of how some of the key specs of the Yamaha EF2800i compare to inverter generators of similar power (between 2000 and 3000 W).

-• Having a dry weight of 68 lbs, the Yamaha EF2800i belongs in the expected weight range for inverter generators which produce 2000 to 3000 rated watts.
-If weight is a key factor for your needs, the WEN 56280iX is noteworthy for being one of the top contenders in this power range, with a dry weight of 41.9 pounds.
+• At 68 lbs in dry weight, the Yamaha EF2800i fits well within the typical weight bracket for inverter generators producing 2000 to 3000 rated watts.
+If weight is an important consideration for you, the WEN 56280iX stands out as one of the top contenders in this power category, with a dry weight of 41.9 pounds.

 According to our stats, the following comparison is pretty popular: Yamaha EF2800i vs Honda EG2800i.